bernardpeh/songbird/readme.md

 # SongBird

-**This book is still work in progress...
+**This book is still work in progress to update to Symfony 3.1...
 The cms is completed but I am polishing the content and workflow.
 If you want to see the final product, simply checkout chapter_20.
+See [changelog](CHANGELOG.md) for updates.
 Any comments welcomed.**

-* 5 july - chapter 4 completed. use chrome browser instead of firefox.
-Updated to Symfony 2.8.8.

-* 11 July - Updating all chapters to use Symfony 3.1 instead.
-Chapter 6 completed.

 ![songbird cms](images/chapter_20_screenshot.png)

-***Updating to Symfony 3.1***

 This is an online book and repository documenting the creation of SongBird, a simple CMS created using Symfony.